Urfa: 11th century

 Whoever Maniakes had been negotiating with, Byzantine forces gained control of some of the fortifications but not the rest of the city.
 Exactly which parts Maniakes had taken control of are unclear – Skylitzes described Maniakes had taken possession of "three heavily fortified towers", but his description of Edessa's geography is completely inaccurate and he clearly had never been to the city himself.
-Matthew of Edessa's account, which is more reliable, mentions "three citadels"; according to Tara Andrews, the upper citadel must have been one of them.
-According to T.A.
-Sinclair, Maniakes had already gained control of the upper citadel.
+Matthew of Edessa's account, which is more reliable, mentions "three citadels"; the upper citadel may have been one of them.
+Maniakes may have already gained control of the upper citadel.
 That winter, Nasr ad-Dawla came with an army in an attempt to drive out the Byzantines.
 Nasr ad-Dawla tried to besiege the Byzantine positions but was unsuccessful and decided to loot the city and tear down buildings, then burn the city to the ground while retreating with camels carrying off precious objects.
 According to Skylitzes, Maniakes was able to then capture the citadel and, summoning external reinforcements, secure the whole city.

 Maniakes remained in charge of Edessa for several years and, according to Honigmann and Bosworth, appears to have been relatively autonomous from the Byzantines, merely sending an annual tribute to Constantinople.
 On the other hand, while Skylitzes does mention that "Maniakes sent an annual tribute of 50 pounds [of gold] to the emperor", Niccolò Zorzi remarks that this "does not necessarily imply that Edessa 'enjoyed a certain amount of independence from Byzantium'".
 The citadel became known as "Maniakes's citadel" at some point.

 In May 1036, the Numayri prince Ibn Waththab plundered the city and took the patricius of Edessa as prisoner, but the fortress remained in the hands of the Byzantine garrison.
 A peace treaty was reached in 1037; under its terms, Edessa came directly under Byzantine control and it was refortified.
 Edessa now became an important Byzantine command placed under a series of katepanos and dukes.
 The "duchy" of Edessa probably comprised the whole area beyond the Euphrates under their control with several fortresses north of the river.
 The city "was still inhabited by many Christians" at this point.